verrazzano/docs/content/en/docs/applications/workloads/coherence/coherence.md

 ### Prometheus configuration
 Prometheus is configured via the Prometheus Operator to scrape application targets.
-During application deployment, Verrazzano creates/updates ServiceMonitor(s) based on the MetricsTrait specified in the ApplicationConfiguration.
-When the application is deleted, Verrazzano removes the ServiceMonitor(s) so that metrics are no longer collected for it.
+During application deployment, Verrazzano creates/updates Service Monitors based on the MetricsTrait specified in the ApplicationConfiguration.
+When the application is deleted, Verrazzano removes the Service Monitors so that metrics are no longer collected for it.

-Here is an example of the`sock-shop` Prometheus ServiceMonitor for `catalog-coh` in the application namespace.
+Here is an example of the`sock-shop` Prometheus Service Monitor resource for `catalog-coh` in the application namespace.
 Notice that services with labels certain labels are targeted.
-Prometheus Operator will find the ServiceMonitor and generate the scrape configuration to be used by Prometheus.
+Prometheus Operator will find the Service Monitor and generate the scrape configuration to be used by Prometheus.
 ```
 apiVersion: monitoring.coreos.com/v1